-- Register of charges and instruments creating charges – mortgages or secured loans
+- Register of charges and instruments creating charges (i.e. mortgages, secured loans).

 Where to keep your company records?

-A SAIL address must be in the same country as your registered office, and you can only have one SAIL address at any given time.
+A SAIL address has to be in the same country as your registered office.
+You can only have one SAIL at any given time.
 You must notify Companies House if you move any records, and you will be expected to confirm their location whenever you file an annual return.